 The Chief Executive Officer of EMGuidance, Yaseen Khan, said empowering frontline healthcare professionals with locally relevant medicines and clinical guidance was critical to achieving the best patient outcomes.

-He said however, many a times quick access to the right information to drive important clinical decisions was not at hand.
+He said however, many a time, quick access to the right information to drive important clinical decisions was not immediately available.

 "With the support and leadership of local Ghanaian medical partners, we believe this effort will enhance clinical guideline adherence by practitioners, supporting improved rates of screening and diagnosis, greater dosage and treatment and accuracy, and ultimately reducing crisis events and supporting improved quality of life for patients with this disease,” he stated.

-He said the platform would serve as an independent medical platform that would be instrumental in carrying content and clinical information that supports the Sickle Cell Disease project to these healthcare professionals.
+Mr Khan said the platform would serve as an independent medical platform that would be instrumental in carrying content and clinical information that supports the sickle cell disease project to these healthcare professionals.

-With over 10 000 daily users and over 1 million searches per month, it is a powerful day-to-day clinical decision-making support tool trusted by doctors, nurses, pharmacists and multinational pharmaceutical companies alike.
+With over 10, 000 daily users and over a million searches per month, it is a powerful day-to-day clinical decision-making support tool trusted by doctors, nurses, pharmacists and multinational pharmaceutical companies alike.
 It is free to use for registered health professionals.